SharpSync/docs/datasources/netsuite/markdown/netsuite_oauth.md

 > `https://{companyId}.suitetalk.api.netsuite.com`

 2. In the setup steps below, the value of `{companyId}` is the numerical value of your company id
+3. You need the permission Permissions > Setup > Access Token Management to make `Integration Record` changes
 ## Step: Create a new integration record

 * Click Setup > Integration > Manage Integrations > New